 Partner Organization in-kind contributions

+Related Activities: A7, A8, A9, A10, A11, A12

 E2.
 Toxics Management Plans: Implementation

-Problem Statement: Organizations that hold wastewater permits for the Spokane River are required to prepare an implement Toxics Management Plans.
+Problem Statement: Organizations that hold wastewater permits for the Spokane River are required to prepare and implement Toxics Management Plans.
 The plans are one tool in the overall strategy to achieve the water quality goals.
-The Toxics Management Plans identify specific actions that can be taken to reduce toxics to the Spokane River.
+The Toxics Management Plans identify specific actions that can be taken by the permit holders to identify the sources of PCBs in the wastewater systems, and potentially to reduce toxics to the Spokane River.
 These actions may be done by individual organizations or collaboratively as part of the Task Force efforts.

 Partner Organizations: